massimoparzanese/massimoparzanese/README.md

 <picture> <img align="right" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" width = 250px></picture>

 <br><br>
 I'm currently a student of University programmer analyst at UNLP.
 I'm passionate about learning new technologies and continuously improving my skills in both front-end and back-end development.
-Right now, I’m focusing on deepening my knowledge of React, Java and Python.
+Right now, I’m focusing on deepening my knowledge of React, Nodejs and Python.
 I value teamwork and maintaining strong interpersonal relationships.
 If you have any questions, please feel free to contact me.
 I’m always open to learning and sharing knowledge!

 Email: massimoparzanese@gmail.com